samueldsingh/data-engineering/sql/sql-practice-50-queries.md

 28. Write an SQL query to clone a new table from another table.

 ```
+CREATE TABLE new_table AS
+SELECT * FROM original_table;

+CREATE TABLE new_table AS
+SELECT column1, column2, ...
+FROM original_table
+WHERE condition;
 ```

 29. Write an SQL query to fetch intersecting records of two tables.